sendgrid/docs/source/Classroom/Basics/Billing/forgot_to_cancel_or_upgrade.md

+---
+seo:
+  title: Forgot to cancel or upgrade?
+  description: What to do if you forgot to cancel or upgrade your SendGrid account.
+  keywords: refund, charge, chargeback, payment, pay, charge, chargeback, forgot, cancel, upgrade, accidentally
+title: Forgot to cancel or upgrade?
+weight: 0
+layout: page
+navigation:
+  show: true
+---
 If you have not used your account in the current calendar month, we may be able to issue a refund or partial refund if you forgot to downgrade or cancel your account in the prior month.
 For more information on refund eligibility, click here.

 Refunds for forgotten cancellation/downgrade are only applicable to the subscription charge on your account, not for overages or contact storage charges accrued during the prior month.